-Beyond Ratua's shores, discover Vanuatu–an archipelago of 83 islands with a unique blend of intact tribal communities, resorts, coconut fringed beaches, and geography ranging from accessible volcanoes and tropical rainforests, to waterfalls and pristine underwater environments.
+Beyond Ratua's shores, discover Vanuatu–an archipelago of 83 islands with a unique blend of intact tribal communities, luxury resorts, coconut fringed beaches, and geography ranging from accessible volcanoes and tropical rainforests, to waterfalls and pristine underwater environments.

 Ambrym Island Dance & Sand Drawing